evbots/dex-protocols/README.md

 [4] https://blog.komodoplatform.com/everything-you-need-to-know-about-atomic-swaps-and-how-komodo-is-advancing-the-technology-cadaec50da7c

 [5] Investors send funds to the "fund manager" and then receive a proportional number of the fund's shares in return.

+[6] A company called [Aphelion](https://aphelion.org/) is developing this protocol in order to build their own DEX on top of it.
+I could not determine from the white paper if they are planning to open this protocol up to others or not.
+It is unclear from the whitepaper just how many assets this protocol will support.